PCSX2/pcsx2-net-www/docs/setup/gather.md

 sidebar_position: 2
 ---

-This section will help you gather all the required files needed for PCSX2 to run.
+This section will help you dump the BIOS files that are required for PCSX2 to run.

 :::caution
 In order for PCSX2 to function properly, both a legitimate BIOS and copies of games must be obtained from **your own** PlayStation 2 console and original PlayStation 2 discs respectively.